Introduction

 Corporation Tax Changes

-As of April 2025, the corporation tax main rate remains at 25% for companies with profits over £250,000.
+Since April 2025, the corporation tax main rate remains at 25% for companies with profits over £250,000.
 A small profits rate of 19% still applies for businesses earning up to £50,000 in profit, with marginal relief for companies in between.
 If your business falls within the marginal range (£50,001 to £250,000), careful tax planning can help you minimise your effective tax rate.
+For a complete guide onhow much is corporation tax in the UK and what is it, including calculation, reliefs, and strategies, check out our detailed blog

 Income Tax for Sole Traders and Partnerships

-Sole traders and partners are still subject to income tax and Class 2 and 4 National Insurance Contributions (NICs).
-For the 2025/26 tax year:
+Sole traders and partners are still subject to income tax and Class 2 and 4 National Insurance Contributions (NICs)..
+For the 2026/27 tax year:

 - The personal allowance remains frozen at £12,570.